 WITH INTEGRATION_SECRETS AS ( SELECT parse_json(system$show_oauth_client_secrets('COALESCE_OAUTH')) AS SECRETS ) SELECT SECRETS:"OAUTH_CLIENT_ID"::STRING AS CLIENT_ID, SECRETS:"OAUTH_CLIENT_SECRET"::STRING AS CLIENT_SECRET FROM INTEGRATION_SECRETS;

-Enter CLIENT_ID and CLIENT_SECRET into the respective field and click Save.
+Now go to OAuth Settings and populate your CLIENT_ID and CLIENT_SECRET into the respective fields and click Save.

 After OAuth has been configured for the desired Coalesce Environment/Workspace, navigate to Build Settings Environments/Development Workspaces.
 Select edit on the environment/workspace that you wish to connect to Snowflake using OAuth.